Repository Management with Nexus

 When Maven downloads a dependency from a repository, it also downloads that dependency’s POM.
 Given a dependency’s POM, Maven can then download any other libraries which are required by that dependency.
 The ability to automatically calculate a project’s dependencies and transitive dependencies is made possible by the standard and structure set by the Maven repository.

-Maven and other tools such as Ivy which interact with a repository to search for binary software artifacts, model the projects they manage, and retrieve software artifacts on-demand from a repository.
-When you download and install Maven without any customization, Maven will retrieve artifacts from a Maven Central repository which serves millions of Maven users every single day.
-While you can configure Maven to retrieve binary software artifacts from a collection of mirrors, the best-practice is to install Nexus and use it to proxy and cache the contents of Central on your own network.
+Maven and other tools, such as Ivy which interact with a repository to search for binary software artifacts, model the projects they manage and retrieve software artifacts on-demand from a repository.
+When you download and install Maven without any customization, Maven will retrieve artifacts from the Central Repository which serves millions of Maven users every single day.
+While you can configure Maven to retrieve binary software artifacts from a collection of mirrors, the best practice is to install Nexus and use it to proxy and cache the contents of Central on your own network.

 While this might seem like a simple, obvious mechanism for distributing artifacts, the Java platform existed for several years before the Maven project created a formal attempt at the first repository for Java artifacts.
 Until the advent of the Maven repository in 2002, a project’s dependencies were gathered in a manual, ad-hoc process and were often distributed with a project’s source code.
 As applications grew more and more complex, and as software teams developed a need for more complex dependency management capabilities for larger enterprise applications, Maven’s ability to automatically retrieve dependencies and model dependencies between components became an essential part of software development.

 A repository stores two types of artifacts: releases and snapshots.
-Release repositories are for stable, static release artifacts and snapshot repositories are frequently updated repositories that store binary software artifacts from projects under constant development.
+Release repositories are for stable, static release artifacts.
+Snapshot repositories are frequently updated repositories that store binary software artifacts from projects under constant development.